 My family is both large and extended.
 My parents were Joe and Jessie Mae East.
 They raised seven children including myself, Dennis, Margaret, Charles, David, Kelley, and George.

-After serving in the Marine Corps during World War II, my father began working as a carpenter and later became a commercial construction contractor.
+After serving in the Marine Corps during World War II, my father began working as a carpenter and midway through his career, he became a commercial construction contractor.
 He was an extremely talented craftsman who instilled in us the value of an education and a strong work ethic.
 My interest in woodworking came from helping him as I was growing up.
 My mother played the piano at church and gave me a love of music.

 My wife, Joan, has two children (Van and Kim) by a previous marriage, 6 grandchildren, and 8 great grandchildren.
 Joan and I were married on 6 September 1981.